Bermane Stiverne

 Bermane Stiverne (born November 1, 1978) is a Haitian-Canadian professional boxer.
 He held the WBC heavyweight title from 2014 to 2015.
-He also challenged twice for world titles in 2017 and 2021.

 Amateur career

 Stiverne started boxing at the age of 19.
 As an amateur he won a silver medal in the super heavyweight division at the 2005 National Championships, as well as bronze in the 2003 and 2004 Championships.
 In international competition he beat Robert Helenius (points) and David Price (knockout).
 His total amateur record was 49 wins and 10 losses.
 Stiverne commented about his absence from the Olympics: "In a qualifying tournament in Mexico I met a Mexican fighter in the semi-finals and I was robbed.
 I knocked him down three times but still they gave him the decision and the place in Olympics."
 That fighter was Mexican-American George Garcia.

 Professional career

 Early career

 Stiverne turned professional under promoter Don King, and knocked out his first twelve opponents with his favoured left hook.

 In 2007 he lost by TKO to Demetrice King.
-In January 2011, he fought and KOd Kertson Manswell in the 2 round.
+In January 2011, he fought and knocked out Kertson Manswell in the 2nd round.
 He won the vacant WBC International, vacant WBC USNBC and vacant WBA Fedelatin heavyweight titles.
 He fought Ray Austin on June 25, 2011 for the vacant WBC Silver heavyweight title.
 Stiverne won the fight by a 10-round TKO, becoming the mandatory challenger for the WBC heavyweight championship, then held by Vitali Klitschko.